Urbana, Illinois

-Urbana (/ɜrˈbænə/ ur-BAN-ə) is a city in and the county seat of Champaign County, Illinois, United States.
+Urbana (/ɜrˈbænə/ ur-BAN-ə) is a city in Champaign County, Illinois, United States, and its county seat.
 As of the 2020 census, Urbana had a population of 38,336.
-As of the 2010 United States Census, Urbana is the 38th-most populous municipality in Illinois.
-It is included in the Champaign–Urbana metropolitan area.

-Urbana is notable for sharing the campus of the University of Illinois Urbana–Champaign with its twin city of Champaign.
+It is a principal city of the Champaign–Urbana metropolitan area, which had 236,000 residents in 2020.
+Urbana is notable for sharing the main campus of the University of Illinois with its twin city of Champaign.

 History

 The Urbana area was first settled by Europeans in 1822, when it was called "Big Grove".
 When the county of Champaign was organized in 1833, the county seat was located on 40 acres of land, 20 acres donated by William T. Webber and 20 acres by M. W. Busey, considered to be the city's founder, and the name "Urbana" was adopted after Urbana, Ohio, the hometown of State Senator John W. Vance, who authored the Enabling Act creating Champaign County.
 The creation of the new town was celebrated for the first time on July 4, 1833.